Spade-Software/BackOps/src/content/docs/schedule/activities.md

 ### **Participants**

 Participants define who is expected (or invited) to an activity:

-- **Required Participants** – Users or collaborators who must attend.
+- **Required** – Users or collaborators who must attend.
-- **Optional Participants** – Users or collaborators who should be aware of the activity but are not required.
+- **Optional** – Users or collaborators who should be aware of the activity but are not required.

 Adding a collaborator or user as a participant automatically places the activity on their schedule, ensuring nothing gets missed.